Staying safe in and around Scotland's waters

 - Lean back, extend your arms and legs

-- If you need to, gently move them around to help you float
+- If you need to, gently move your arms around to help you float

 - Float until you can control your breathing